ARTICLE

 • Because employees have to wait a full three weeks to earn a long break from work, fatigue may set in and negatively impact their productivity towards the end of a cycle.

-The key to a successful 2-2-3 schedule—regardless of the variation you choose—is ensuring it meets both operational and employee needs.
+The key to a successful 2-2-3 schedule — regardless of the variation you choose — is ensuring that it meets your organization’s operational requirements and your employees’ needs.

 How to implement a 2-2-3 shift schedule

 Although Panama schedules can be challenging to develop and implement, following some simple guidelines can help your team establish an efficient scheduling process that empowers your workforce.
-Here are some crucial tips for getting started:
+Here are some of the best practices for getting started with a 2-2-3 shift schedule:

 Communicate with your team

-When it comes to scheduling, communication is king.
 An effective 2-2-3 schedule relies on your teams’ ability to hand tasks off properly, show up when and where they’re needed, follow shift policies, and provide real-time scheduling updates as they occur.
-Without the right system in place for sharing schedule information, mistakes and miscommunications are common.
-Be sure to document your expectations and policies and provide seamless access to them at all times.
-Create and communicate your schedules in advance, too, so workers always know when they’re on and can request time off when needed without throwing a wrench in your entire operation.
+Create and communicate your schedules in advance so workers always know when they’re on and can request time off without throwing a wrench in your entire operation.

-With a 2-2-3 schedule, you can establish start times that align with the needs of your organization and employees.
-For example, you might decide to implement 7 a.m. and 7 p.m. shifts instead of 3 p.m. and 3 a.m. shifts to help employees avoid peak rush hour and make it easier for them to attend to their personal lives.
-Take some time to speak to your employees and gain a better understanding of which start times they might prefer so you can align their needs with the needs of the organization.
+With a 2-2-3 schedule, you can establish start times that align with your organization’s and employees’ needs.
+For example, you could implement 7 a.m. and 7 p.m. shifts instead of 3 p.m. and 3 a.m. to help employees avoid peak rush hour and make attending to their personal lives more manageable.
+Take some time to speak to your employees and better understand which start times they might prefer so you can align their needs with the organization’s needs.

 Look for signs of fatigue

-Fatigue can be hard to spot among 2-2-3 shift workers—especially in public safety—as they may not feel their energy crash until after their busy shift ends.
-They’re generally on the move and running on adrenaline, so it may be difficult to sense whether or not they’re approaching burnout.
-It’s important to take the pulse of your workforce often by asking about their levels of fatigue before it’s too late.
+Fatigue can be hard to spot among 2-2-3 shift workers as they may not feel their energy crash until after their busy shift ends.
+For instance, in public safety, they’re generally on the move and running on adrenaline, so it may not be easy to sense whether or not they’re approaching burnout.
+It’s essential to take the pulse of your workforce often by asking about their fatigue levels before it’s too late.
 You can also watch for signs of exhaustion, such as slow reaction times, inability to concentrate, and forgetfulness.

 Encourage employees to take breaks

 While states determine whether meal breaks are legally required, employers often provide short breaks throughout workers’ shifts.
-Especially in industries like manufacturing and healthcare, this can help combat fatigue and boost morale.
-12-hour shifts are often both physically and mentally draining, and breaks give workers time to step away and regroup.
+This can help combat fatigue and boost morale, especially in industries like manufacturing and healthcare.
+Twelve-hour shifts are usually both physically and mentally draining, and breaks give workers time to step away and regroup.

-Breaks that are shorter than 20 minutes are still considered compensable under federal law, so it’s important to implement tools that make it easy for employees to log their breaks and for managers to monitor their activity.
-Some platforms offer mobile apps that automate tracking of short breaks, documentation for legal compliance, and even report generation for identifying patterns and improving the employee experience.
+Breaks shorter than 20 minutes are still considered compensable under federal law, so it’s important to implement tools that make it easy for employees to log their breaks and for managers to monitor their activity.
+Some platforms offer mobile apps that automate short break tracking, documentation for legal compliance, and report generation to identify patterns and improve the employee experience.

 Keep workspaces adequately lit

-Working 12-hour shifts for several consecutive days can have a profound impact on an employee’s circadian rhythm and lead to serious issues, such as decreased cognitive performance, altered stress response, and depression.
+Working 12-hour shifts for several consecutive days can profoundly impact an employee’s circadian rhythm and lead to serious issues, such as decreased cognitive performance, altered stress response, and depression.
 To mitigate these potential issues, be sure to optimize lighting throughout employee workspaces to mimic outdoor daylight as much as possible.
 While this isn’t always possible in the field, keeping areas like plant floors, medical units, and break areas well-lit may help employees stay awake and alert.

 Use automated scheduling software

-Creating and managing 2-2-3 schedules can be a time-consuming and burdensome task, especially if your team uses outdated or manual tools.
-Common factors like last-minute changes, scheduling errors, and shift trades can create a domino effect that leaves your team scrambling to ensure coverage, resulting in a frustrated, exhausted, and inefficient workforce.
+Creating and managing 2-2-3 schedules can be time-consuming and burdensome, mainly if your team uses outdated or manual tools.
+Everyday factors like last-minute changes, scheduling errors, and shift trades can create a domino effect that leaves your team scrambling to ensure coverage, resulting in a frustrated, exhausted, and inefficient workforce.

-You can streamline your 2-2-3 shift scheduling process by implementing automated software that instantly takes into account worker availability, preferences, and more.
-Powerful tools with 24/7 self-service access can make it easy to get the right workers in the right place at the right time—all without overworking your already-busy staff.
-While there are many scheduling tools on the market, the best software is one that is fully configurable to the complex needs of your agency and its employees.
+You can streamline your 2-2-3 shift scheduling process by implementing scheduling software that instantly considers worker availability, preferences, and more.
+Powerful tools with 24/7 self-service access can make it easy to get the right workers in the right place at the right time — all without overworking your already busy staff.
+While many scheduling tools are on the market, the best software is fully configurable to your agency’s complex needs.